nishakath/CustomBranchPredictor/README.md

 # Global history perceptron predictor with PC⊕GHR Indexing to prevent aliasing

-I have chosen the Perceptron branch predictor as branch prediction is learning from past data and ML perceptron does a good job.
+I have chosen the Perceptron branch predictor as branch prediction is learning from past data and ML perceptron does a good job.··
-It uses the 10bit lower index of the PC XORed with GHR to index into the table of 2^10 rows.
-Each row contains 57 weights + 1 bias weight.
+It uses the 10bit lower index of the PC XORed with GHR to index into the table of 2^10 rows.·· Each row contains 57 weights + 1 bias weight.··
-Y prediction is done by multiplying and accumulating the weights (wi) in the index with the ghr (xi) of that index.
-If Y predicted > 0 then its TAKEN else NOT TAKEN.
-Whenever i have a misprediction or the confidence is lower than the threshold i train the weights.
-Whenever we train the bias weight is incremented or decremented by 1 according to the outcome sign.
-If the outcome is not taken then the weight should decrease and vice versa.
+Y prediction is done by multiplying and accumulating the weights (wi) in the index with the ghr (xi) of that index.·· If Y predicted > 0 then its TAKEN else NOT TAKEN.·· Whenever i have a misprediction or the confidence is lower than the threshold i train the weights.·· Whenever we train the bias weight is incremented or decremented by 1 according to the outcome sign.
+If the outcome is not taken then the weight should decrease and vice versa.··
-The weights is incremented or decremented by xi*outcome(sign).
-Perceptron threshold is taken as theta = 1.93 * H + 14 from the paper - Dynamic Branch Prediction with Perceptrons” Daniel A. Jiménez and Calvin Lin
+The weights is incremented or decremented by xi*outcome(sign).·· Perceptron threshold is taken as theta = 1.93 * H + 14 from the paper - Dynamic Branch Prediction with Perceptrons” Daniel A. Jiménez and Calvin Lin··

 ## Structure
-The predictor maintains a table of 2^7 = 128 perceptrons, each containing:
-57 history weights (w₁…w₅₂)
+The predictor maintains a table of 2^7 = 128 perceptrons, each containing:·· 57 history weights (w₁…w₅₂)··
-1 bias weight (w₀)
+1 bias weight (w₀)··
-Indexing
+Indexing··
-index = (PC >> 2) ⊕ GHR
+index = (PC >> 2) ⊕ GHR··
-Prediction
+Prediction··
-y = w0 +  Σ ( wi * xi )   for i = 1..61
+y = w0 +  Σ ( wi * xi )   for i = 1..61··
-Where
+Where ··
-xi = +1 if the i-th most recent branch was TAKEN xi = −1 if NOT TAKEN w0 is the bias weight wi is weight correlated with past branch i step ago, y >= 0 → predict TAKEN
-y <  0 → predict NOT TAKEN
+xi = +1 if the i-th most recent branch was TAKEN·· xi = −1 if NOT TAKEN	·· w0 is the bias weight·· wi is weight correlated with past branch i step ago,·· y >= 0 → predict TAKEN  ·· y <  0 → predict NOT TAKEN··
 Training
 The perceptron is trained only when:
 The prediction is wrong